angrybacon/doomsday-wiki/markdown/chapters/entombsday/deck-construction.md

 :::row{variant=CENTERED}
 Force of Will | DMR | 284
-Daze | NEM
+Daze
-Misdirection | MMQ
+Misdirection
 Flusterstorm
 :::

-As a {U} Legacy deck, Entombsday runs a number counterspell effects that enable it to protect its combos, primarily :card[Force of Will | DMR | 284] and :card[Daze | NEM].
+As a {U} Legacy deck, Entombsday runs a number of counterspell effects that enable it to protect its combos, primarily :card[Force of Will] and :card[Daze].
 Force of Will is always run as a four-of, while only two or three copies of Daze are included.

-A single copy of :card[Misdirection | MMQ] can be run, usually in place of a copy of Daze.
+A single copy of :card[Misdirection] can be run, usually in place of a copy of Daze.
 Misdirection allows for some interesting play patterns, such as redirecting an opponent's :card[Surgical Extraction], but is generally worse than Daze and is considered _spicy_.